intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 export ITEX_AUTO_MIXED_PRECISION_LOG_PATH=/my/path/
 ```

-After run the model inference by Intel® Extension for TensorFlow*, there will be 5 files in the path:
+After running the model inference by Intel® Extension for TensorFlow*, there will be 5 files in the path:

 |   Log File    |   Explain |
 |-------------- | --------- |